Bob Christian (baseball)

 Christian then spent parts of the 1969–1970 seasons with the MLB White Sox (and the remainder with the Triple-A Tucson Toros).
 He appeared in 39 games played and recorded 143 plate appearances with the 1969 ChiSox, batting .217.
 Called up in June, he hit his first Major League home run on June 14 against a future Baseball Hall of Fame pitcher, Jim Palmer, and was Chicago's starting left fielder for much of September.
 He began 1970 with the White Sox and stayed with the club into May as a pinch hitter and occasional left fielder.
 On May 20, his ninth-inning, two-run pinch home run against the California Angels' Tom Murphy was a key hit in a game-winning rally, as Chicago scored three times in the final frame to win, 3–2, at Comiskey Park.
 Christian spent most of that season with Tucson, batting .335 before drawing his release to play in Japan.

 All told, he collected 33 hits during a 54-game Major League tenure, including four home runs and five doubles.
+In two seasons (1971–1972) with the Toei Flyers of the Japan Pacific League, he appeared in 232 games and collected 199 hits, with 25 doubles, two triples, 27 homers and 90 runs batted in, batting .263.

 However, illness curtailed both his playing career and his life.
 Diagnosed with leukemia, Christian died in San Diego, California, at the age of 28.
 He was survived by his wife and two children.